informalsystems/basecoin-rs/README.md

 ### Step 2: Set up your `genesis.json`

 Edit your `~/.tendermint/config/genesis.json` file to update the `app_state` with initial account balances.
-This is a simple hash map of account IDs to amounts (where an amount is a positive integer).
-An example `genesis.json`
+This is a simple hash map of account IDs to balances (where each balance is a map of denomination and amount).
+Here's an example `genesis.json` file:
-file:

 ```json
 {